Mr-Ben-Merch-Store/Website/README.md

 pnpm dev
 ```

 Go to [http://localhost:3000](http://localhost:3000) to see the development server running (or click on the link in the terminal).
-If running on Codespaces, click on the link generated in the terminal.

 ## Main technologies used